Maria Grazia Cutuli

-Maria Grazia Cutuli (October 26, 1962 – November 19, 2001) was an Italian journalist who worked as a reporter with the daily newspaper Corriere della Sera.
-On November 19, 2001, she and three other journalists were assassinated while on assignment in Afghanistan where she was covering the US military invasion following the terrorist attacks on 11 September 2001.
+Maria Grazia Cutuli (26 October 1962 – 19 November 2001) was an Italian journalist who worked as a reporter with the daily newspaper Corriere della Sera.
+She was killed while on assignment in Afghanistan where she was covering the US military invasion following the terrorist attacks on 11 September 2001.
+She was murdered between Jalalabad and Kabul with three other journalists.
 Cutuli was the first female and first Italian journalist to be killed during the War in Afghanistan in 2001.

 Personal

-Maria Grazia Cutuli was born and raised in Catania, Sicily, Italy, but later she resided in Milan as a professional journalist.
+Maria Grazia Cutuli was born and raised in Catania, Sicily, but later she resided in Milan as a professional journalist.
 She studied philosophy and graduated from the University of Catania.
 She took up residence in Milan by 1990.

 Career

 Maria Grazia Cutuli worked as a journalist for over 11 years.
 She first worked for the newspaper La Sicilia, at first writing theater reviews, and in local broadcast news.
 She wrote for magazines, such as Epoca and Panorama.
 She traveled to Israel, Cambodia, Sudan, Rwanda and South Africa and wrote freelance articles to build her credentials as a foreign correspondent.
 She worked for Corriere della Sera since 1997.
 After her murder in Afghanistan, she was elevated to "Special Correspondent" by Corriere della Sera.